Benefits of Homeschooling

 Benefits of Homeschooling, a Jewish perspective

 As the number of Jewish homeschooling families is on the rise, many people often ask what are the reasons for homeschooling?
-No two Jewish homeschooling family is alike, but I would like to share with you some of the benefits of homeschooling.
 Here are some of the values that we would like to preserve in our Jewish homeschooling family.

 Keeping the family together